Insulin resistance: Medications

 Some medications are associated with insulin resistance including corticosteroids, protease inhibitors (type of HIV medication), and atypical antipsychotics.

+Exposure to light during sleep

+Being exposed to light during sleep has been shown to cause insulin resistance and increase heart rate.

 Hormones

 Many hormones can induce insulin resistance including cortisol, growth hormone, and human placental lactogen.

 Cortisol counteracts insulin and can lead to increased hepatic gluconeogenesis, reduced peripheral utilization of glucose, and increased insulin resistance.
 It does this by decreasing the translocation of glucose transporters (especially GLUT4) to the cell membrane.

 Based on the significant improvement in insulin sensitivity in humans after bariatric surgery and rats with surgical removal of the duodenum, it has been proposed that some substance is produced in the mucosa of that initial portion of the small intestine that signals body cells to become insulin resistant.
 If the producing tissue is removed, the signal ceases and body cells revert to normal insulin sensitivity.
 No such substance has been found as yet, and the existence of such a substance remains speculative.

 Leptin is a hormone produced from the ob gene and adipocytes.
 Its physiological role is to regulate hunger by alerting the body when it is full.
 Studies show that lack of leptin causes severe obesity and is strongly linked with insulin resistance.